thebuilder/react-scroll-percentage/README.md

 ## Polyfills

 ### intersection-observer
 The component requires the [intersection-observer API](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API) to be available on the global namespace.
-At the moment you include the polyfill to support all browsers
+At the moment you should include a polyfill to ensure support in all browsers.

 You can import the [polyfill](https://yarnpkg.com/en/package/intersection-observer) directly or use a service like [polyfill.io](https://polyfill.io/v2/docs/) that can add it when needed.